Politics of Canada

-The politics of Canada functions within a framework of parliamentary democracy and a federal system of parliamentary government with strong democratic traditions.
+The politics of Canada functions within a framework of parliamentary democracy and a federal system with strong democratic traditions.
 Canada is a constitutional monarchy where the monarch is the ceremonial head of state.
 In practice, executive authority is entrusted to the Cabinet, a committee of ministers of the Crown chaired by the prime minister of Canada that act as the executive committee of the King's Privy Council for Canada and are responsible to the democratically elected House of Commons.

-Canada is described as a "full democracy", with a tradition of secular liberalism, and an egalitarian, moderate political ideology.
+Canada is described as a "full democracy", with a tradition of liberalism, and an egalitarian, moderate political ideology.
 Extremism has never been prominent in Canadian politics.
-The traditional "brokerage" model of Canadian politics leaves little room for ideology.
 Peace, order, and good government, alongside an Implied Bill of Rights, are founding principles of the Canadian government.
 An emphasis on multiculturalism and social justice has been a distinguishing element of Canada's political culture.
 Canada has placed emphasis on diversity, equity and inclusion for all its people.

-The country has a multi-party system in which many of its legislative practices derive from the unwritten conventions of and precedents set by the Westminster parliament of the United Kingdom.
-The two dominant political parties in Canada have historically been the Liberal Party of Canada and the current Conservative Party of Canada (as well as its numerous predecessors).
-Parties like the New Democratic Party, the Quebec nationalist Bloc Québécois and the Green Party of Canada have grown in prominence, exerting their own influence to the political process.
+The country has a multi-party system, with two dominant political parties: the Liberal Party and Conservative Party (as well as its numerous predecessors).
+The traditional "brokerage" model of Canadian politics leaves little room for ideology, but ideologically-based parties have won representation at the federal level and occasionally dominance at the provincial level, such as in the cases of the Co-operative Commonwealth Federation (now the New Democratic Party) and the Social Credit Party.
+Other notable parties include the Quebec nationalist Bloc Québécois and the Green Party, who have exerted their own influence to the political process.

-Canada has evolved variations: party discipline in Canada is stronger than in the United States and United Kingdom, and more parliamentary votes are considered motions of confidence, which tends to diminish the role of non-Cabinet members of parliament (MPs).
+While many of its legislative practices derive from the unwritten conventions of and precedents set by the Westminster parliament of the United Kingdom, Canada has evolved variations: party discipline is stronger than in the United States or United Kingdom, and more parliamentary votes are considered motions of confidence, which tends to diminish the role of non-Cabinet members of parliament (MPs).
 Such members, in the government caucus, and junior or lower-profile members of opposition caucuses, are known as backbenchers.
 Backbenchers can, however, exert their influence by sitting in parliamentary committees, like the Public Accounts Committee or the National Defence Committee.